Caution advised as frigid temperatures creep into region

 “Spending a couple extra dollars with the water running overnight beats having to call a plumbing company,” he said.

-Meyers said other ways to avoid the issue is to have thermostatically controlled heat tape placed on the pipes.
+Meyers said another way to avoid the issue is to have thermostatically controlled heat tape placed on the pipes.

 Fiberglass insulation wraps can help as well, he added.